 Iowa Humane Alliance recognizes that feral and stray cats are a major concern in Iowa.
 In both our urban and rural areas, there are millions of free-roaming cats.
 In our towns and cities, they seek shelter under porches, in sewer openings and abandoned buildings.
 In rural areas, it is uncommon to find a barn without at least a few cats tending to the rodent problem.
 Whether these cast are social for feral, IHA advocates for Trap-Neuter-Return as the most effective and humane form of population control.

-Iowa Humane Alliance has worked with hundreds of citizens who are feeding and caring for colonies of free-roaming cats on their farms and in their neighborhoods.
-We are committed to facilitating the work of those who care for these cats and to assisting them with humanely controlling the population growth and to improving the health of the colonies they care for.
-We also promote community awareness of the responsible care and treatment of homeless animals, including those that are not likely to become house pets because of lack of socialization.
+Iowa Humane Alliance has worked with hundreds of citizens who are feeding and caring for colonies of free-roaming cats (community cats) on their farms and in their neighborhoods.
+We are committed to facilitating the work of those who care for these cats and to offer TNR resources to assist them with humanely controlling the population growth and to improving the health of the colonies they care for.
+We also promote community awareness of the responsible care and treatment of community cats, including those that are not likely to become house pets because of lack of socialization.

-- Free-roaming cats are eligible for special pricing at the Iowa Humane Alliance Regional Spay/Neuter Clinic.
-Our Free Roaming Cat package includes spay or neuter surgery, a rabies vaccination and an ear tip (required) for only $35.
+- Community cats are eligible for special pricing at the Iowa Humane Alliance Regional Spay/Neuter Clinic.
+Our Community Cat package includes spay or neuter surgery, a rabies vaccination and an ear tip (required) for only $35.
 A distemper/upper respiratory combo vaccination (FVRCP) can be added for $10.

-- We provide equipment loans, including humane traps and cat carriers, to individuals and groups to assist them in humanely trapping the cats to bring them to the clinic.
+- We provide equipment loans, including live-humane traps and cat carriers, to individuals and groups to assist them in humanely trapping the cats to bring them to the clinic.

-- We offer training and counseling in responsible colony care giving, humane trapping, and management of free-roaming cat colonies.
+- We offer training, counseling in responsible colony care giving, and workshops on humane trapping, and management of free-roaming cat colonies.

 - Establish a feeding schedule.
 Feed the cats at the same time and place each day, for a few days to a week prior to trapping.
 You will eventually place the traps in this area, so make sure it is a safe and level location.